Twitter apologises after post mocking Man Utd defender Jones | Goal.com

 Twitter apologises after post mocking Man Utd defender Jones

-Twitter have apologised to Phil Jones and Manchester United after they sent a tweet out mocking the defender.
+Twitter has apologised to Phil Jones and Manchester United after they sent a tweet out mocking the defender.

 The official brand account for the social media site sent a post on Tuesday night which read "Name a better footballer than Phil Jones".
 The account has 58.2 million followers and a number of those followers questioned the tone of the post, which was clearly aimed at trolling the centre-back.